Here are major cryptocurrency markets from Asia-Pacific, the Americas & Europe, into 3 groups based on the level of regulations:

 - Singapore – Last year the Monetary Authority of Singapore (MAS) developed a regulatory framework for virtual currencies.
 On 21 June 2017, the MAS was considering AML guidelines for the bitcoin industry.

-- China – Newly drafted regulations were said to be released in June, but then the PBOC announced on 21 June 2017 that there will not be any regulations in anytime soon.
+- China – Newly drafted regulations were said to be released in June, but then the PBOC announced on 21 June 2017 that there will not be any bitcoin regulations anytime soon.

 Virtual currency is defined by the following criteria: